ovhlabs/knowledge-base/en/_posts/How-to Install Asterisk11.5+AsteriskGUI on ubuntu.markdown

 ```
 root@asterisk:/usr/src# cd asterisk-11.5.0-rc1
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# ./configure
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# make menuconfig
+(now you'll be entered to "Asterisk Module and Build Option Selection" you can configure that as you want and then choose "Save & Exit" and you can go back at any time to change the configuration or just leave it without any change if you are not sure)
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# make
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# make install
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# make samples
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# make config
 root@asterisk:/usr/src/asterisk-11.5.0-rc1# cd ..
 ```